jvanoosten/tidydataproject/README.md

 not required in the final result therefore was not processed by the run_analysis.R script.

 The instructions state the program should run if the raw data is in the working directory.
-The script verifies the assumption that the data is there and downloads if it is not.
+The script checks that assumption and downloads the data if it is not there.

 Merging the training and test data
 ----------------------------------

-How the data files fit together was determined by experimenting with reading the files into data tables and examing there dimensions.
-Later in the project, TA David Hood drew and nice [diagram](https://class.coursera.org/getdata-015/forum/thread?thread_id=112#comment-276) that shows how the test and training data fit together.
+How the data files fit together was determined by experimenting with reading the files into data tables and examing the dimensions.
+Later in the project, TA David Hood drew and nice [diagram](https://class.coursera.org/getdata-015/forum/thread?thread_id=112#comment-276) that shows how the test and training data fit together for row and column binding.

 The script loads the features.txt in a data table so the names can be used as the initial column names.